carnevalli/brazil_license_plate_drawing/README.md

 ### Compact Version
-![Brazil Three Letters Particular License Plate](/resources/docs/images/3l-compact.png) Without the locality header.
+![Brazil Three Letters Particular License Plate](/resources/docs/images/3l-compact.png)

+Without the locality header.
 Available for ```TwoLettersPlate``` and ```ThreeLettersPlate```.

 ### Main Parameters
 Parameter | Description
 ---|---
 *double* width| The width that the whole widget will take.
-If null, the width value will be infered from the height value.
+If null, the width value will be inferred from the height value.
 If height is null, then the ``_defaultWidthvalue`` property will be considered.
 *double* height|The height that the whole widget will take.
 If left null, then the original proportion factor will be used to calculate this value from the width value.
 *BrazilPlateCategory* category|The plate's category which determines the default color set.
 *bool* showLocality| *Except for Mercosul*.
 Whether to show or hide the locality header.
 Defaults to ```true```.